 If you don’t have a PRC e-Learning account, just go to the PRC e-Learning Hub log-in page to create one.

-More information: face-to-face workshops
+More information: Early Days face-to-face workshops

-The Early Days online workshops were developed to complement Early Days face-to-face workshops, which are delivered by state and territory autism associations.
-The face-to-face workshops offer specific information on ASD, choosing therapies and interventions, and services available.
+The face-to-face workshops give you specific information on ASD, therapies and interventions, and services.
 They also have lots of information to guide you through the early days of diagnosis.
-The online workshops offer additional information with an emphasis on skills and strategies.
+The online workshops give you extra information that’s specially designed to help you develop skills and strategies.

 Early Days workshops were developed by organisations recognised for their expertise in autism spectrum disorder and parenting.
 The Parenting Research Centre coordinated the development of the workshops.